-Developing a deep CNN from scratch is computationally intensive and necessitates a substantial quantity of training data.
-In several applications, insufficient training data is available, and it is not possible to generate new realistic training instances.
-In these situations, it is beneficial to employ CNNs that have been trained on huge data sets for conceptually comparable tasks.
-The use of current CNNs is known as transfer learning (Abedinzadeh Torghabeh, Modaresnia, & Hosseini, 2023; Asghari & Hosseini, 2022; Tuib, Sheibani, & Hosseini, 2023).
-AlexNet (Krizhevsky, Sutskever, & Hinton, 2017; Modaresnia, Abedinzadeh Torghabeh, & Hosseini, 2024), GoogLeNet (Szegedy et al., 2015; Abedinzadeh Torghabeh, Ahmadi Moghadam, & Hosseini, 2024), and VGG16 (Simonyan & Zisserman, 2014) are deep CNN architectures designed for image classification tasks, achieving state-of-the-art performance on the ImageNet dataset, which contains over one million images across 1,000 categories.
-Table 2 summarizes the types of utilized networks, whether they are directed acyclic graph (DAG) networks or series-networks.
+Developing a deep CNN from scratch is computationally intensive and requires substantial training data.
+Insufficient training data is available in several applications, and generating new realistic training instances is impossible.
+In these situations, employing CNNs trained on huge data sets for conceptually comparable tasks is beneficial.
+The use of current CNNs is known as transfer learning (Abedinzadeh Torghabeh et al., 2023; Asghari & Hosseini, 2022; Tuib et al., 2023).
+AlexNet (Krizhevsky et al., 2017; Modaresnia et al., 2024), GoogLeNet (Szegedy et al., 2015; Abedinzadeh Torghabeh et al., 2024), and VGG16 (Simonyan & Zisserman, 2014) are deep CNN architectures designed for image classification tasks, achieving state-of-the-art performance on the ImageNet dataset, which contains over one million images across 1,000 categories.
+Table 2 summarizes the types of utilized networks: Directed acyclic graph (DAG) or series networks.
 It also provides information about the number of layers, the total learnable parameters, and the size of input images.

-For the transfer learning of these models, three methods can be utilized: fine-tuning, feature extraction, and domain adaptation.
-The fine-tuning method involved transferring the weights from the pre-trained model and subsequently freezing the pre-trained layers of the selected model.
-The input of the selected models consists of 30-second TF spectrogram images derived from the vGRF signal, which should be resized to align with the model's input size.
-The selected models' last layers should also be modified to accommodate the four classes under investigation in this study.
+Three methods can be utilized to transfer learning of these models: Fine-tuning, feature extraction, and domain adaptation.
+The fine-tuning method involved transferring the weights from the pre-trained model and freezing the selected model's pre-trained layers.
+The input of the selected models consists of 30-s TF spectrogram images derived from the vGRF signal, which should be resized to align with the model's input size.
+The selected models' last layers should also be modified to accommodate this study's four classes under investigation.